ADGEfficiency/energy-py-linear/README.md

 - heat pumps,
 - renewable (wind & solar) generators.

-Assets & sites can be optimized to either maximize profit or minimize carbon emissions.
+Assets & sites can be optimized to either maximize profit or minimize carbon emissions, or a user defined custom objective function.

-Energy balances are performed on electricity, high & low temperature heat.
+Energy balances are performed on electricity, high, and low temperature heat.

 ## Setup